-The findings of the Faunal assessment resulted in changes to the layout and avoidance of identified sensitive habitats for the flufftail habitat.
-These changes are reflected in the Preferred Alternative.
+The findings of the Faunal assessment resulted in changes to the layout and avoidance of identified sensitive habitats for the Striped Flufftail.
+These changes are reflected in Alternative 2 and the final Alternative 3 - Preferred Alternative.
 The additional mitigation measures as suggested by the specialist are included in the conditions of authorisation.